Using Books to Talk to Kids about Donor Conception

 Reading can be a gentle way to introduce subjects that may feel challenging or overwhelming for adults to discuss.
 Books aren’t just educational resources for children - they’re scaffolding for parents who are navigating their own uncertainty and vulnerability around these conversations.

 Books give us language when we aren’t sure how to say what we want to say.
 They model conversations, offer vocabulary, and show us different ways to frame complex ideas.
 Instead of staring at a blank page in your mind, wondering “How do I even begin to explain this?”, you have examples to draw from.
+As your child grows, different books address new layers of complexity.
+Eventually, you’ll find yourself having conversations without the books at all, drawing on the language and frameworks they’ve provided.

 My advice for building a library